Kumon Cost 2026: Region-wise Pricing & Alternatives

 How much does Kumon cost per month?

 Kumon costs $150 to $200 per subject per month in most US cities.
 How much does Kumon cost for two subjects combined?
 Most families pay $300 to $400 per month for math and reading together.
-Prices vary significantly by location; NYC centers report up to $400 per subject, while Midwest centers average $150–$170 per subject.
+Prices vary significantly by location; California centers report $170–$220 per subject, while Midwest centers average $150–$170 per subject.

 How much is Kumon per month for math only?

 Kumon math costs $150 to $200 per month in most US cities, based on 2026 parent reports.
 This covers twice-weekly center visits and daily take-home worksheets.
-High-cost areas like New York City can reach $400 per month for math alone.
+Higher-cost areas like California and Seattle run toward the top of that range, around $200–$250 per subject.

 What are the one-time fees at Kumon?